ABOUT THE UEA ENGAGEMENT AWARDS

 - Delivery of engagement activities

 The UEA Engagement Awards were founded in 2009 by UEA’s public engagement beacon, Community University Engagement (CUE) East.
 This was a pilot initiative that ran for four years from 2008-2012.
 The aim was to provide a highly visible reminder that public engagement is an integral part of academic practice.
 The first awards in 2009 went to six individuals, but this has since grown to accommodate the diverse range of engagement activity that is delivered by staff, academics and students across the university and Norwich Research Park.
-2020 is the twelfth consecutive year that the awards have taken place.
+2021 will be the thirteenth consecutive year that the awards have taken place.

-For information about previous Engagement Award winners please email firstname.lastname@example.org
+For more information about the UEA Engagement Awards, please email email@example.com

 2020 ENGAGEMENT AWARD WINNERS